volnyvolnyvolny/agent_map/README.md

 Take a look at the [test/memo.ex](https://github.com/zergera/agent_map/blob/master/test/memo.ex).

-The `AgentMap` provides a possibility to make multi-key calls (operations on multiple keys).
+`AgentMap` provides a possibility to make multi-key calls (operations on multiple keys).
 Let's see an accounting demo:

 ```elixir